Quick Answer

 Real-world Mini Ramp Budgets

-Costs vary with width, height, and surface choice.
-These snapshots help frame expectations.
+Costs change with width, height, and surface.
+These real examples help set expectations.

 Case Studies